3sannasia/Satellite-Signal-Sentry/README.md

 - User notifications when satellite signal strength or TDOP is unideal
 - Detect trucker GPS jamming and alert the user about latency issue

 ## Project status
-- Backend established
+- API/backend established with registering/inserting/fetching routes complete
+- Local MySQL instance done
-- Frontend includes only all U.S. Satellites currently (31)
+- Frontend includes all U.S. Satellites currently (31)
 - Displays currently connected devices
+- On click you can see charts of that device's data, but does not live update unless you reload
+- Needs asynchronous reloading and data fetching